 Here’s how to use the Fibonacci betting system:

 You must start with a clearly defined betting unit.
 Our guides for Irish players keep reminding you to set a gambling budget and stick to it.
 You cannot use the system to determine the outcome of a Roulette game.
 For this, there are special Roulette number prediction methods explained by our lead expert in our designated guide.
 For this system to work, you must take these words seriously.
-For example:

 - Suppose you’ve just registered your account at a top online casino in Ireland.
 After you complete registration, you’ll likely make a deposit and start playing.